 “Provide compliant roof safety system to

-Many architects and designers use the above clause in their specifications, in fact, you and your colleagues may put something similar into your paperwork but are you absolutely sure that this covers your responsibility as a building designer?
+Many Architects, Designers and Builders use the above clause in their specifications, in fact, you and your colleagues may put something similar into your paperwork but are you absolutely sure that this covers your responsibility as a building designer?

 Under Work Health and Safety laws it is a building designer’s duty to ensure, as far as is reasonably practicable, that any structure being designed to be used as a workplace will be without risk to the health and safety of persons.